PaulKinlan/paul.kinlan.me/content/2010-10-14-using-canvas-to-create-beautiful-custom-marke.markdown

 ---
+date: 2010-10-14
+published: true
 slug: using-canvas-to-create-beautiful-custom-marke
-date: 2010-10-14
+summary: This post details how to use the HTML5 canvas element to dynamically create visually appealing custom markers for Google Maps.
+Instead of using a server to generate marker icons, we leverage the canvas API to draw rounded rectangles with gradients, center text within them and ultimately convert them into data URIs.
+Using the HSL color model allows for the creation of a harmonious range of colors by adjusting the hue while maintaining consistent saturation and luminance.
+This client-side approach offers flexibility and control over marker appearance, specifically highlighting techniques for rounded corners, gradients, and text centering.
+The code examples provided demonstrate the process of generating these markers and integrating them into a map.
+tags:
+- google maps
+- javascript
+- canvas
+- custom markers
+- data uri
+- hsl
+- rounded rectangles
+- gradients
+- client-side
+- dynamic markers
 title: Using Canvas to create beautiful custom markers in Google Maps
-published: true

 ---
 <p>I have been playing with <a href="http://code.google.com/apis/maps/documentation/javascript">Google
 Maps</a> a